Monday night, the longest of 2020, will feature year's final meteor shower

 Dec.
-21 -- The longest night of the entire year on Monday will feature an astronomical double-header giving stargazers plenty to look for from sundown until daybreak.
+21 (UPI) -- The longest night of the year on Monday will feature an astronomical double-header, giving stargazers plenty to look for from sundown until daybreak.

 The December solstice occurred Monday at 5:02 a.m.
 EST, the day when the sun's rays are most direct over the Southern Hemisphere.